jarrarhaider1214/docs/pages/user-guide/components/cloud-authorization-level/cloud-authorization-level.md

 Here are the permission required for DOKS:

-- Profile: DO access token with read and write permission.
+- CloudPlex profile will be made using DO access token with read/write permission.

 - Region (Kubernetes is not offered in NYC2, AMS2, or SFO1.)